Skip to main content

 Fundamentals

-You begin a as a proactive step toward understanding and optimizing your body.
+You begin a wellness program as a proactive step toward understanding and optimizing your body.
 A question that naturally arises is what happens to the deeply personal information you share, especially sensitive data related to your hormonal and metabolic health.

-The architecture of these programs is designed with specific partitions to separate your personal from your employer’s view.
+The architecture of these programs is designed with specific partitions to separate your personal health data from your employer’s view.
 Your direct employer typically does not see your individual results from a health risk assessment, a biometric screening, or a blood panel that details your testosterone, progesterone, or thyroid levels.

 Instead, they receive aggregated, anonymized reports that show collective trends across the workforce.
 These reports might indicate that a certain percentage of the employee population has high blood pressure or is at risk for diabetes, but it will not contain names or any personally identifiable information.